Ankit-Kumar-Saini/Applications-of-Data-Science/README.md

 6. dog_cat: This is a dummy database file created to demonstrate the use of basic SQL queries.

 ## Licensing, Authors, Acknowledgements<a name="licensing"></a>
-Must give credit to Udacity for the data and python 3 notebook.
+Must give credit to Plaksha for the data and python 3 notebook.